its-radio/its-radio.github.io/_posts/2025-02-14-Compromised-Write-Up.md

     </div>
 </div>

 DNS accounts for 76% of the packets and 37% of the bytes sent in this pcap.
 That is very abnormal as DNS is meant to resolve domain names, not transfer data.
 However, since DNS is whitelisted in almost every network, it is a popular choice for tunneling.
-It is likely the the tunneling occurred over dns, but what domain was used for the tunneling?
-To find out, lets apply a filter for ‘dns’ and check out the results.
+It is likely the tunneling occurred over dns, but what domain was used for the tunneling?
+To find out, let's apply a filter for ‘dns’ and check out the results.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">